plausible/website/_posts/2024-04-15-what-google-chrome’s-plan-to-phase-out-third-party-cookies-in-2024-means-for-marketers.md

 image: /uploads/is-google-analytics-illegal.png
 image-alt: Google Chrome is phasing out third-party cookies
 ---
+Q﻿uick update: Google [announced](https://privacysandbox.com/intl/en_us/news/update-on-the-plan-for-phase-out-of-third-party-cookies-on-chrome/) recently that they are delaying the phasing out of third-party cookies.
+This is an effort to buy time to balance out the advertising industry's needs and that of privacy advocates.
+This buys marketers some time, but the phase-out (in whatever shape it comes) is still around the corner.
+It's useful to prepare for this eventuality.
+Let's see how, below.

 Audience insight is a digital marketer’s biggest ammunition.
 The right set of information enables us to show the right messages to the right people at the right time.

 It’s 2024, and we have multiple tools at our disposal to bring our visions to life, and secure quick leads, conversions, and sales.
 Google has built a lucrative playground for digital marketers after decades of carefully constructing a system of extracting valuable information from its widespread users on one hand and monetizing it through digital marketers on the other hand.